 Hunt for the Holbox Street Art

 The small island of Holbox is quite colorful.
-The homes you’ll see as you arrive from the ferry are all of the colors of the rainbow.
-But as you venture further in to the island, you’ll discover beautiful street art on every corner.
+As soon as you step off the ferry brightly colored homes will greet you.
+But as you venture further into the island, you’ll discover beautiful street art on every corner.
 This street art is the result of an arts festival in 2014 that brought street artists from around the world to Holbox.

 There are some very popular ones, like the young girl with her piercing eyes.
 Wander about town and find your own favorites.

 Go for a Bike Ride

 No cars are allowed on the island, which is why you’ll see specialized golf carts as taxis.
 The island is small and very walkable, but if you’d like, you can rent a bike from your accommodation or a place in town to see more of the island, faster!
 For a few of the activities below, I recommend renting a bike, so check around town for the rates, but it shouldn’t cost more than $10 per day (always subject to change).
 I rented from my hostel, but Bikes Holbox has excellent reviews if your accommodation does not provide rentals.

 I learned of the Animal Refuge on Holbox from other guests at the hostel where I was staying (and highly recommend.)
 They told me you could walk dogs from this refuge along the beach.
 After being bitten by a dog in Quito I’d become newly skittish around dogs, I figured this would be a good opportunity to overcome this newfound fear.

 The next morning I walked to the Animal Refuge to discover a number of animals in various stages of disability and recovery.
 One pup had no hind legs, but a makeshift wheelchair that allowed him to happily greet me upon my arrival.
 A raccoon slept soundly underneath the bench with a napping cat overhead.
 The owner, Morelia Montes, greeted me while feeding a baby raccoon from a bottle.